Extremal length in higher dimensions and complex systolic inequalities: Introduction

 \section{Introduction}

 Let $\D\subseteq\C$ be an open domain.
 In the 1940s, Ahlfors and Beurling (building upon previous ideas of Gr\"otzsch) proposed the following method for constructing conformal invariants.
-Choose a set of (rectifiable) curves $\Gamma$ in $\D$.
+Choose a set of rectifiable curves $\Gamma$ in $\mathcal{D}$ (with boundary in $\overline\D$).
 Given any positive function $\rho:\D\rightarrow\R$, \textit{i.e.} conformal metric $\rho^2\cdot g_{std}$ on $\D$, set

 then define the \textit{extremal length} of $\Gamma$ as

 Here, we restrict our attention to those ``admissible'' $\rho$ which induce a finite, positive area $A(\rho)$.

 The result is a number in the interval $[0,\infty]$, but the possibility of extreme values is reduced by the choice of quotient $\Len^2/A$, concocted to be scale invariant: given a constant $c>0$, it does not distinguish between $\rho$ and $c\rho$.
 Since the set of conformal metrics is preserved under biholomorphisms $\phi:\D\rightarrow \D'$, one automatically obtains $\mu_\Gamma=\mu_{\Gamma'}$ when $\Gamma'=\phi(\Gamma)$.
 More generally, if we allow $\rho$ to have zeros we obtain $\mu_\Gamma\leq \mu_{\Gamma'}$ for any $\phi$ holomorphic.